Helpful tips to maintain your home

 Things you should know

-Home Insurance is provided and issued by Hollard Insurance Partners Limited ABN 96 067 524 216, AFSL 235030 (Hollard) and distributed by the Commonwealth Bank of Australia ABN 48 123 123 124, AFSL 234945 (CBA).
+Home Insurance is provided by Hollard Insurance Partners Limited ABN 96 067 524 216, AFSL 235030 (Hollard) and distributed by the Commonwealth Bank of Australia ABN 48 123 123 124, AFSL 234945 (CBA).
+Hollard is the insurer of this Home Insurance product.
 Hollard is not part of the CBA Group.
-CBA and its related entities do not sell, issue or guarantee the obligations or performance of Hollard or the products Hollard offers and this insurance product does not represent a deposit with or liability of either CBA or any of its related bodies corporate.
-If you purchase a Home Insurance policy, CBA is paid a commission which is a percentage of your premium.
+CBA does not guarantee the obligations or performance of Hollard or the products Hollard offers.
+Neither CBA, nor any of its related bodies corporate accepts liability or guarantees payment of any claim or benefit in respect of general insurance products issued by Hollard.
+CBA may be paid a commission if Hollard issues you with a Home Insurance policy.
+Details are provided in the Financial Services Guide (FSG) by clicking on the link, or by calling 13 1361 for a paper copy.